 Replace Single Pane Windows with Tempered Glass

-To stop burglars from smashing a window and grabbing an item, think about laminated windows or tempered glass.
-Tempered glass can prevent smash and grab entry methods since the glass is more robust and won’t break easily.
+Think about laminated windows or tempered glass to stop burglars from smashing a window and grabbing an item.
+Tempered glass can prevent smash-and-grab entry methods since the glass is more robust and won’t break easily.